-Since 1996, he has developed a wide and varied commercial practice, both in trial and appellate work.
-He has expertise in international transport and trade law, corporate insolvency and general corporations law, insurance, trusts and equity, and international and domestic arbitration.
+Since 1996, he has developed a diverse commercial practice, both in trial and appellate work.
+He has significant expertise in corporations law and corporate insolvency, insurance, contracts, trusts and equity, transport and trade, and arbitration.

-The leading legal directories describe him as "excellent at getting to the heart of a complex matter and determining the key issues that will decide the case", "extremely good on his feet in court" and "confident and convincing when presenting an argument".
-His "experience acting in major commercial disputes" is well recognised as is the fact that "instructing solicitors race to get him briefed on big cases".
+Matthew is regularly recognised in the leading legal directories, including Best Lawyers, Doyle’s Guide, Chambers & Partners, and Who’s Who Legal.
+He is described as "excellent at getting to the heart of a complex matter and determining the key issues that will decide the case", "extremely good on his feet in court" and "confident and convincing when presenting an argument".
+His "experience acting in major commercial disputes" is well recognised.

-He appears regularly in the Supreme Court, Federal Court, Court of Appeal and in international and domestic arbitrations.
-He has appeared in the High Court of Australia and the Supreme Courts of various States.
+Matthew appears regularly in the Supreme Court, Federal Court, Court of Appeal and in international and domestic arbitrations.
+He is often briefed in proceedings before the superior courts in other States.
+He has appeared in the High Court of Australia.
+Matthew also conducts domestic and international arbitrations and has delivered numerous awards.

 Liability limited by a scheme approved by Professional Standards Legislation